 - Your child is interested in other people going to the toilet and may be imitating other people’s bathroom habits

 What if my child is not showing signs that they are ready?

 Although your child may not be showing signs that they are ready for toilet training, you can still help them develop these underlying skills.
 Here are some tips to help them become ready for toileting:

 Encourage them to accompany you to the toilet

-Although this might sound weird, getting your child to go to the toilet with you can help them develop toileting skills.
-By being with you in the toilet, they become aware of the toileting process, including pulling pants down, sitting on the toilet, flushing the toilet and washing hands.
+Although this might sound weird, getting your child to go to the toilet with you can help them develop toileting training.
+By being with you in the toilet, they become aware of the toileting process, including pulling pants down, sitting on the toilet, flushing the toilet, and washing hands.

 It also allows them to become familiar with the environment.
 The more familiar they are with the environment, the less scary it is when they need to start going there more often.
 For example, it allows them to be more familiar with the noises e.g. flushing the toilet.

 Practice sitting in one spot for a certain amount of time